afranks86/factor-sensitivity/README.md

 - ```compute_bounds_and_robustness```
 Input: dataframe including point estimates, beta (naive effects) and Gamma (factor loadings)
 Return: Naive effect, bound on causal effect for given strength of confounding, with and with null control.
 Can return robustness in R2 or Lambda parameterization.
-Computes bounds based on Theorem ** and Theorem **.
+Computes bounds based on Theorem 1 and Theorem 2 as well as robustness values (Theorem 3).

 - ```get_beta_w_norm```
 Returns a data frame with xxxx